Roy-Ip/credit-risk-classification/Credit Risk Analysis Report.md

 Machine Learning Model - Logistic Regression
 - Accuracy: 0.99
 - Precision:
-    - Class 0 (approved loans) - 1.00
+    - Class 0 (healthy loans) - 1.00
-    - Class 1 (denied loans) - 0.87
+    - Class 1 (high-risk loans) - 0.87
 - Recall:
-    - Class 0 (approved loans) - 1.00
+    - Class 0 (healthy loans) - 1.00
-    - Class 1 (denied loans) - 0.89
+    - Class 1 (high-risk loans) - 0.89
 - F1-Score
-    - Class 0 (approved loans) - 1.00
+    - Class 0 (healthy loans) - 1.00
-    - Class 1 (denied loans) - 0.88
+    - Class 1 (high-risk loans) - 0.88

 <br />

 ## Summary
 The performance of Logistic Regression Model is excellent with the accuracy of 0.99, which means there is a high accuracy in prediction.
-The Precision and Recall scores are high, which represent 1.00 and 1.00 for approved loans; 0.87 and 0.89 for denied loans respectively.
-Besides, the F1-score is high as well, with 1.00 for the approved loans and 0.88 for denied loans.
-This model is particular well in identifying approved loans, because it scores 1.00 in Precision, Recall and F1-Score.
+The Precision and Recall scores are high, which represent 1.00 and 1.00 for healthy loans; 0.87 and 0.89 for high-risk loans respectively.
+Besides, the F1-score is high as well, with 1.00 for the healthy loans and 0.88 for high-risk loans.
+This model is particular well in identifying healthy loans, because it scores 1.00 in Precision, Recall and F1-Score.
 This model is recommended for predicting the loan status based on the overall high scores in every aspect.